Donation

-Myeloma bone disease can cause the bones to become thinner and weaker (osteoporosis), and it can make holes appear in the bone (lytic lesions).
-The weakened bone is more likely to break under minor pressure or injury (pathologic fracture).
-The bones most commonly affected are the spine, pelvis, ribs, skull, and the long bones of the arms and legs.
+Approximately 70%–80% of patients with myeloma develop bone disease.
+Bone disease can cause bones to become thinner and weaker (osteoporosis), and also can create lytic lesions (holes in bone).
+The weakened bone is more likely to break due to minor pressures or injury (pathologic fracture).
+The bones most commonly affected are the axial skeleton (spine, pelvis, ribs, and skull) and the upper ends of the long bones of the arms and legs.

 The official International Myeloma Working Group (IMWG) definition of the minimal amount of bone damage that requires therapy is: